Read our Gallery Supervisors guide to working with and welcoming people with autism and sensory processing disorders.

 Surprises: Because autistic people are often trying very hard to “keep it together” against the slings and arrows of heightened sensory input and concentrating on navigating human contact, surprises are a bad thing.
 Don’t do surprises.

-If an autistic person is visiting you it is a great idea to let them know ahead of time about the layout of the space and any sensory issues they might like to prepare for.
+If an autistic person is visiting your organisation it is a great idea to let them know ahead of time about the layout of the space and any sensory issues they might like to prepare for.
 Additionally, if you tell an autistic person that a meeting is going to happen at a given time, please try not to be late.
 Lateness counts as a surprise and can be distressing.

 Black and White thinking – do what you say: Autistic people tend to think in black and white and struggle with the shades of grey that allistic people seem to have little difficulty with.
 Older autistics might learn to navigate grey waters, but younger autistic people will almost certainly not be able to do this.
 Therefore, if you say you are going to do something, or be somewhere at a certain time, then do it.
 If there are rules, stick to them and most importantly, say what you mean.
 Don’t hint, infer, imply, use complicated metaphor or attempt emotional games.
 The Campaign for Plain English could have been created with autistic people in mind.